Can you appeal a mortgage refusal?

 How to correct errors on your credit file

-The agency has 28 days to investigate and respond.
-If the error is confirmed, it will be corrected and you can ask the lender to reassess your application.
-You can also add a notice of correction to your credit file to explain unusual circumstances, though not all lenders read these.
+The agency then has 28 days to look into it and reply.
+If your point stands, the record gets corrected and you can ask the lender to reassess.
+You can also add a notice of correction to your file, a short note explaining an unusual circumstance, though be aware not every lender reads them.

-Keeping copies of all correspondence is important in case you need to escalate the matter.
-If the credit agency does not resolve the issue, you can complain to the Information Commissioner’s Office.
+Keep copies of everything you send and receive, in case you have to take it further.
+If the agency will not put the error right, you can complain to the Information Commissioner’s Office.